nspcc-dev/neofs-s3-gw/docs/authmate.md

 ### Bearer tokens

-Creation of the bearer tokens is mandatory.
+Creation of bearer tokens is mandatory.

-Rules for bearer token can be set via parameter `--bearer-rules` (json-string and file path allowed):
+Rules for a bearer token can be set via parameter `--bearer-rules` (json-string and file path allowed):
 ```shell
 $ neofs-authmate issue-secret --wallet wallet.json \
 --peer 192.168.130.71:8080 \